DHRI-Curriculum/intro-python-workshop/lessons.md

 ["Gender Trouble", "Cruising Utopia", "Living a Feminist Life"]
 ```

-We're going to create a small application that will print a random motivational saying every time a user presses `Enter`.
+We're going to create a small application that will print a random motivational saying every time a user presses <kbd>enter</kbd>.
 Our first step will be to create a list of positive sayings:

 ```python
 motivational_phrases = [